bkullukcu/bkullukcu.github.io/README.md

 <h2>
-    This is the Repo for Portfolio Site of Berkay Kullukçu
+    This is the Repo for the Portfolio Website of Me
 </h2>